-- Introduce easy metaphors and more with Rufus Wainwright’s “He Ain’t Heavy, He’s my Brother”, which also gives us a glimpse of the 4 Types of Love: eros, storge, agape, and philia.
+- Introduce easy metaphors and more with Rufus Wainwright’s “He Ain’t Heavy, He’s my Brother”, 4 Types of Love: eros, storge, agape, and philia.

-- Allegories: The classical “Carmina Burana” by composer Carl Orff seems an odd beginning for the Eagles’ “Hotel California“, but once we see below the surface, the connections are powerful.
+- Allegories: Connecting the classical “Carmina Burana” by composer Carl Orff with the Eagles’ “Hotel California“.

-- While filled with allusions, T.S.
-Eliot’s “Journey of the Magi” is merely presented in this blog about New Year’s Resolutions.
-Anyone who knows Christ’s story, especially of the birth and crucifixion, will see the allusions.
+- Allusions, in T.S.
+Eliot’s “Journey of the Magi” about New Year’s Resolutions, easy to spot by anyone who knows Christ’s story, the birth and crucifixion.

-- An excellent example of the power of free verse to display visually the interconnections of ideas is e.e. cummings’ “i carry your heart with me”.
-This poem is an excellent contract to Sonnet 18, by William Shakespeare (see in this list at “sonnet”).
-Both are highly structured but in completely different ways with completely different rules to the structure.
-And both are very famous love poems.
+- The power of free verse: e.e. cummings’ “i carry your heart with me”.
+This poem is an excellent contrast to Sonnet 18, by William Shakespeare (see in this list at “sonnet”).

 - Inference: the power of suggesting meaning: Cold Play’s “Clocks”

-- Metaphors fill excellent writing, and Sting is a master of the unusual extended metaphor, often known as a metaphysical conceit.
+- Metaphors: Sting is a master of the unusual extended metaphor, often known as a metaphysical conceit.
 His “Fortress around your Heart” is the perfect conceit, in that it transforms the required object with an usual comparison and also develops the writer’s vanity (this time, in capturing the poem’s persona’s arrogance in this relationship).

-- Another metaphor and one of my favorite poems: Edna St. Vincent Millay’s “First Fig”
+- Another metaphor and one of M.A.
+Lee’s favorite poems: Edna St. Vincent Millay’s “First Fig”

 - Paradox with dream and reality: One Republic’s “Counting Stars” .
 I despise the video that accompanies this song: some Hollywood director’s attempt to be edgy and cool by disrespecting religion–while the song has nothing to do with religion.

-- Sonnet 18, “Shall I Compare Thee to a Summer’s Day?”, by William Shakespeare is considered one of the greatest love poems in the world.
-In the highly structured sonnet, Shakespeare not only compliments his love with her undying rarity but also proves his devotion by flattering her intellect.
+- Sonnet 18, “Shall I Compare Thee to a Summer’s Day?”, by William Shakespeare, one of the greatest love poems in the world.

-- Symbols are a kind of shorthand for authors, just as allusions are a shorthand, a quick way to provide a lot of information very quickly.
-Especially occurring in writing before the 1950s, canonical writers often play with symbols.
+- Symbols are a kind of shorthand for authors, just as allusions are a shorthand.

 - Numbers can also be symbolic.
-Once readers have a quick understanding of the basic meanings of number symbols, those meanings seem to expand an author’s information exponentially.
+Once readers have a quick understanding of the basic meanings of number symbols, meanings expand exponentially.

-- Symbolic numbers also structure Lynne Alvarez’s “She loved him all her life”, a perfect little free verse that will break your heart once you realize what happened.
+- Symbolic numbers also structure Lynne Alvarez’s “She loved him all her life”, a perfect little free verse.

 - Aristotle first expressed that literature should have three Unities: time, place, and action.
 The ancient philosopher was discussing necessities for dramas, but two famous modern poets played with the challenge of the 3 Unities: Robert Frost’s “Once by the Pacific” and Edna St. Vincent Millay’s “Time Does Not Bring Relief”